TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: Introduction

-In this study, we provide an in-depth analysis of existing time-series transformers, covering key aspects such as the attention mechanism, position embedding, extrapolation, and complexity.
-We argue that the seemingly inadequacy of the current transformer-based models in modeling time-series data is due to their inability to model long and big time-series data.
-Once these challenges are resolved, we would observe a typical scaling law comparable to the one observed in the NLP applications.
-Inspired by our insights, we introduce \textbf{Timely Generative Pre-trained Transformer (\model)} (Fig. \ref{intro_figure}) that integrates transformer model with recurrent attention (also known as Retention) and convolution modules.
-This combination effectively captures both global temporal dependencies and nuanced local interactions in long sequences \citep{retnet, conformer}. \model~utilizes extrapolatable position embedding (xPOS) to capture trend and periodic patterns in both continuous and irregularly-sampled time-series \citep{xpos}.
-We emphasize the benefits of pre-training on large-scale time-series and then fine-tuning on task-specific small datasets.
-Experimental results reveal that \model~can effectively extrapolate temporal representation for ultra-long-term forecasting.
-Additionally, we found the convolution modules contribute to \model's superiority in classification and regression tasks.
-Together, we advocate for a research shift in the time-series transformers, moving from small-scale modeling from scratch to large-scale pre-training.
-The key contributions of our research are threefold:
+In this study, we provide an in-depth analysis of existing time-series Transformer models, covering key aspects such as the attention mechanism and position embedding.
+We argue that the seeming inadequacy of current transformer-based models for time-series data is due to their inability to model large-scale time series.
+Once these challenges are resolved, we would observe the typical scaling law found in NLP and CV domains \cite{kaplan2020scaling, cv_scaling}.
+Motivated by this insight, we present a novel framework called \textbf{Timely Generative Pre-trained Transformer (\model)} (Fig. \ref{intro_figure}) that utilizes an extrapolatable position (xPos) embedding to encode trend and periodic patterns into time-series representations \cite{xPos}. \model integrates recurrent attention (also known as Retention) and convolution modules for effectively capturing both global temporal dependencies and nuanced local interactions \cite{retnet, conformer}.

-(1) We effectively employ extrapolatable position (xPOS) embedding (Fig. \ref{intro_figure}b) to extract both trend and periodic patterns in long sequence time-series;
+The key contributions of our research are threefold: \begin{enumerate} \item We employ extrapolatable xPos embedding (Fig. \ref{intro_figure}b) to encode both trend and periodic patterns into time-series representations, facilitating long-term forecasting.